 If you’re just at the supermarket or similar, this is optional, so you can just say “no”.
 However, if you’re buying something bigger – even if you’re paying cash – they may insist on you providing a CPF.

 Because Brazilians use their CPFs for almost everything, it’s inconceivable that someone wouldn’t have one.
 The odd thing about CPFs is that anyone can get one.
-So, depending on how long you’re going to be travelling in Brazil, it might still be worth your while.
+So, depending on how long you’re going to be travelling in Brazil, it might still be worth your while–you can apply from inside or outside the country.

 The alternative?
 Beg someone to let you use their CPF.
 This is where you better hope you already know someone in Brazil, or that you make friends fast.